open-contracting/standard/docs/guidance/publish/hosting.md

-# Data files, APIs and discovery
+# Data files and APIs

 Different users have different needs when it comes to accessing OCDS data.